 Specialties, structural integration, myofascial release, deep tissue massage, craniosacral therapy.

-Natalie can be reached at email@example.com
+Natalie can be contacted at:

 I am a qualified osteopath, having graduated from the British School of Osteopathy in 1997.
 During my 4 year training I encountered the work of Ida Rolf and was impressed by her innovative ideas in relation to organising the body.
 My interest in structural integration was rekindled when I bought Tom Myers book ‘Anatomy Trains’ some years later.